AlanMalikov777/TokenSharing/README.md

 # Team
 Asanuly Alikhan - 'login' and 'protected' functions

-Malikov Alan - Database and coonection it to the python
+Malikov Alan - Database and coonection it to the python, little part of 'protected' functions

 Kurmangali Sanzhar -